aknaan/se_project_aroundtheus/README.md

-# Project 3: Around The world!
+# Project 3: Around The U.S!

 This is the third project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on a figma design brief.